elbwalker/walkerOS/destinations/google-ga4/README.md

     measurementId: 'G-XXXXXX-1', // Required
     // transport_url: '', // optional: endpoint where to send data to
   },
-  // init: false, // Status if destination was initialized successfully or should be skipped
+  // init: false, // Status if the destination was initialized successfully or should be skipped
   // loadScript: true, // Load additional required scripts on init
   mapping: {
     '*': { '*': {} }, // Process all events